snuvclab/coma/README.md

 ```

 In `SketchFab/categories.json`, you can check the existing object categories, along with the original data URL and the license information.

+## Regarding Paper and Code Release
+- The paper (Arxiv) will be updated and available soon.
+- The code will likely be released by the beginning of August.